edamametechnologies/.github/profile/README.md

 EDAMAME ensures all machines accessing code, secrets, or sensitive test data are secured without the challenges of traditional Unified Endpoint Management.
 Empower every stakeholder—from contractors to developers—to safeguard the software development lifecycle without slowing down development.

 ## For Users: EDAMAME Security
+EDAMAME Security is your all-in-one tool to secure, understand and prove your dev workstation—from OS to network.
+It delivers compliance audits, network analysis, and vulnerability insights, all while seamlessly integrating with your workflows and OS.

-EDAMAME Security is the Flutter-based GUI version of our Rust-based security core.
+EDAMAME Security is the Flutter-based GUI for our Rust-based security core.
 Here's what it encompasses:

 - **Security Benchmarks:** Utilizes standards such as [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks), SOC2, and ISO27001.
 - **Digital Identity Management:** Integrated with [HaveIBeenPwned.com](https://HaveIBeenPwned.com) for online identity management.